Run your first scan

 so far.
 If you wait a few seconds, you'll see the map being updated in real time.

-Monitor the scan's status in the dashboard.
+Monitor the scan's status in the Dashboard tab.
 After a minute or two, the crawl will finish and Burp Scanner will begin auditing for vulnerabilities.
-As it finds issues, these will be displayed in the Issue activity panel on the Dashboard tab.
+To monitor the scan for any issues it finds, select the scan from the Tasks list.
+In the main panel, go to the Issues tab.

 If you select an issue, you can see an Advisory tab, which contains key information about the issue type, including a detailed description and some remediation advice.
 Next to this are several tabs that provide evidence that Burp Scanner found for this issue.
 This is typically a Request and Response but will differ depending on the issue type.